|Download this article in .PDF format

 The DC-9 aircraft was designed in the early 1960s and introduced into commercial service in 1965.
 The original version had a maximum takeoff weight of 76,000 lb and could carry 80 passengers.
 Growth versions of the DC-9 increased the aircraft capacity to 121,000 lb maximum takeoff weight in the Series 50.
-Today’s airplane, the MD-80, at 160,000 lb, has a takeoff weight more than double the first DC-9.
+Today’s airplane, the MD-80, at 160,000 lb, has a takeoff weight more than double that of the first DC-9s.

 The original aircraft hydraulic design principles were to keep the hydraulics:

 The concept of the DC-9 hydraulic system was very simple: a minimum number of components and maximum of efficiency.
 The DC-9 required only half as many hydraulic components as were used in the DC-8, and substantially fewer than used in contemporary small jets.
 Simplification of mechanisms paid off in a corresponding improvement in reliability and ease of operation and maintenance.